Imanishi House

 Google Maps

-The Imanishi House is in Imaicho Town.
-You can get there easily.
-It's a short walk from Yagi-Nishiguchi Station or about 10 minutes from Yamato-Yagi Station.
-You can also rent a bike at Kashiharajingu-mae Station and ride there in 15 minutes.
+The Imanishi House is located in Imaicho Town.
+It is easily accessible, just a short walk from Yagi-Nishiguchi Station or about 10 minutes from Yamato-Yagi Station.
+You can also rent a bike at Kashiharajingu-mae Station and reach it in 15 minutes.

 Reviews